seanslma/maki/Python/Blog/NumbaPerf.md

 # Make Python Loops 10x to 700x Faster Using Numba
-Learning faster Python fast with AI
+Learning faster Python fast with Sean

+Note: This post was partially created with the assistance of AI.

 Numba is a just-in-time (JIT) compiler for python that translates python code into highly optimized machine code at runtime.
 It can significantly improve the performance of numerical computations by enabling high-performance execution of functions, particularly those that make heavy use of numpy arrays.